 Of exactly what brutalized you, you may already have some idea.
 I invite you to find out for sure for yourself in darkness, where you have a real chance to recover from it.
 Between retreats, the depth psychologists mentioned below can also help provide words for what you are going through.

-From this damage, we need time to heal.
-Psychic trauma is real.
+Damage from major psychic trauma is real.
 It is deep.
 It persists through generations until it heals.7 Meanwhile, it disrupts everything else in our lives, motivating us to take it seriously.
 We can heal from it.
-We just need basic, decent conditions in which to do so: rest in well-ventilated, quiet, dark solitude.
+We just need basic, decent conditions in which to do so: extended rest in quiet, well-ventilated darkness.